katanox/tabour/core/docs/sqs/producer.md

 Production of messages works differently than consumption.
 First we need to configure and register the producer in a registry.
-Then at any point we want to produce a message, we need to use the `Tabour` container (after registering the registry to the `Tabour` container)
+When we want to produce a message, we need to use the `Tabour` container (after registering the registry to the `Tabour` container)

 Example